voschezang/coding-handbook/intelligence/knowledge.md

-### Value
+### Statements & Facts

-**Facts**
+Statements consist of the following.

+- A couple of *things* `a, b` (i.e. objects), of *types* `A, B`.
+- A *relation* between them.
+E.g. `a ∝ b`.
+- A context `Γ` under which the statement is made.

-Facts vary in terms of value.
-This depends on
+The **value** of a statement depends on the following.

+- Truthfulness.
+An objective lens.
+    - Claimed objectiveness.
+Is the statement necessarily true?
+        - A *fact* is a statement that is claimed to be true.

     - Generalization.
-In what conditions are they true?
+In what conditions is the statement applicable?

+- Usefulness.
+A subjective lens.
+    - How useful is this statement, to a subject?

+- News.
+The relation between other (previous) statements.
     - Triviality or novelty.
 How obvious are they?
 How consistent are they with the status quo?
     - [Surprisal](https://en.wikipedia.org/wiki/Entropy_(information_theory)) value.
 How much information does it entail?

 Suppose someone recorded the result of 5 coin tosses.
 If the head-tail ratio was balanced this would be a low-value fact.
-If the ratio was skewed they the value would be higher, as it provides novel information about the coin.
+If the ratio was skewed they the value of this fact would be higher, as it provides novel information about the coin.

-**Value**
+The **meaning** of a statement is oriented towards a subject.
+It relates the statements to the experience of a subject.

+- *Syntax* is the internal structure of a language or statement.
+Ideally it is consistent.

+- *Semantics* is the meaning of a statement.
+It maps it to an external world (w.rt. the language).
+E.g. the world as it is experienced by subjects.

+**Generalization** levels.
+From generic to specific.

+1. Eternal.
+In every universe.
+2. Universal.
+In this whole universe.
+3. General.
+In principe/theory.
+4. Typical.
+The majority of cases that are expected to be observed.
+5. Often.
+Multiple times.
+6. Sometimes.
+7. In this case.

+### Value

 The concept value can be divided into objective and subjective value.

 1. The former is universal.
 It can be described as "quality".
-It may be measured objectively, e.g. in terms of accuracy, consistency or reliability.
+It may be measured objectively, e.g. in terms of accuracy, consistency durability or reliability.
 It is not necessarily unbiassed, as objects can be seen through different lenses, that each emphasize different qualities.
 2. The latter relates to a specific subject (person).
 As subjects, humans have feelings of delight and aversion towards different objects.
 In some cases this feelings may be shared within a culture or population.
 The boundary between objective and subjective value is not trivial.
 For example, the term *common sense* hints to universality, while describing a subjective mind.

 *Beauty* is a feature that relates to both types.
-Next to The following components contribute to it:
+The following components contribute to it:

 - Contrast.
 Complexity / richness.
 Tension + release.
 Harmony, dissonance and resolution.
 - Uniqueness.
 Difference with the status quo.
 Novelty.
 - Cohesion.
+Unity.
 The audience's ability to understand (recognize) the signal.
 - Sensitivity.
 Resilience to change.

+*Excellence* is a more objectively-oriented feature.
+Living up to a potential.
+Being effective.
+The term is not contingent on an observer.

 Products that contain exclusively objective value are neglected in some way.
 E.g. an art piece that is locked up in a vault and forgotten about.